MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 ## Compliance considerations

-To protect user privacy, we require skills to be registered as an app in the signed-in user's Azure Active Directory tenant.
+To protect user privacy, we require skills to be registered as an app in the signed-in user's Microsoft Entra ID tenant.

 ### Troubleshooting errors during skill registration